xalor-ops/NovaLauncher/README.md

 * Microsoft account and demo mode support for logging into Minecraft.
 * ...and much more!

-This repository contains the code for our iOS and iPadOS port of Amethyst.
-Looking for [Android?](https://github.com/AngelAuraMC/Amethyst-Android)

 ## Getting started with Amethyst
-The [Amethyst wiki](https://wiki.angelauramc.dev/wiki/getting_started/INSTALL.html#ios) has extensive documentation on how to install, set up, and play!
+Since Nova is a Fork Of Amethyst, The [Amethyst wiki](https://wiki.angelauramc.dev/wiki/getting_started/INSTALL.html#ios) has extensive documentation on how to install, set up, and play!
 For those who wish to install quickly, here's the basics:

+## Features and Fixes
+New UI- 100%
+Mods Tab In Launcher- 50%
+Fixing Workflows Bugs- 100%
+Fixing Crashing Bugs- 15%
+Optimizing For Better Results- 50%
+(a lot in the future, stay tuned)

 ### Requirements
 At the minimum, you'll need one of the following devices on **iOS 14.0** and later: